 Take a break from the Tuscan capital in the gateway to the Cinque Terre.
 Learn about taking the train from Florence to La Spezia.

-The Cinque Terre has become one of the more popular tourist destinations in Italy, even for first-time visitors, whether it’s for a day trip or a few days.
-The biggest city near the five towns is La Spezia, which has a larger train station than any of the Cinque Terre villages and even has direct service from Florence.
+The Cinque Terre has become one of the more popular tourist destinations in Italy, whether it’s for a day trip or to spend a few days.
+The biggest city near the five towns is La Spezia, which has a larger train station than any of the Cinque Terre villages and even offers direct service from Florence.

-The distance from Florence to La Spezia isn’t excessive at only 91 miles (147 km), and the drive would likely be shorter than a train trip, but since driving in Florence and in any of the Cinque Terre towns is a hassle chances are you’re better off taking the train.
+The distance from Florence to La Spezia is only 91 miles (147 km).
+Drive between the two cities would likely be shorter than a train trip, but since driving in Florence and in any of the Cinque Terre towns is a hassle, you’re better off taking the train.

 Frequent Trains from Florence to La Spezia

-Trenitalia operates 44 trains per day from Firenze Santa Maria Novella station in Florence to La Spezia Centrale station, including both direct trains and some that require a change along the way.
-The direct connection in this case isn’t always the best choice, however, because it’s a slower train that makes the journey take longer.
+There are at least 44 trains per day from Firenze Santa Maria Novella station in Florence to La Spezia Centrale station, including both direct and indirect trains.
+The direct connection in this case isn’t always the best choice, however, because it’s a slower train that makes this trip, making the journey longer.

-Pisa is the stopover point between Florence and La Spezia, and Regionale trains from Florence to Pisa run 2-5 times per hour throughout most of the day.
+Pisa is the stopover point between Florence and La Spezia.
+Regionale trains from Florence to Pisa run 2-5 times per hour throughout most of the day.
 From there, you can take a Frecciabianca or an InterCity train to La Spezia, with the fastest trip coming in at just over two hours.
-Most of the trips that require a change in Pisa take around 2 hours 10 minutes.
-The direct options are Regionale trains, which are slower - that trip takes 2.5 hours or more.
+Most of the trips that require a train change in Pisa take around 2 hours and 10 minutes.
+The direct train are Regionale trains, which are slower, making the journey about 2.5 hours or more.

-Ticket prices on this route range from $16-23 - the ones at the lower end are the slower direct trains.
+Ticket prices on this route range from $16-23.
+The less expensive options are the slower direct trains

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.